 4. Customer Service and Guarantee

-Starting with its online Help Center, Firstleaf has a huge selection of FAQ style questions to start you off if you’re looking for assistance.
+Starting with its online Help Center, Firstleaf has a huge selection of FAQ-style questions to start you off if you’re looking for assistance.
 If that doesn’t quite answer your query, you can contact Firstleaf directly by email or phone, from 9 AM to 8 PM ET Monday through Friday.

 Wind offers 24/7 support articles that rival Firstleaf’s FAQ Help Center.
-You can also contact support staff via text message or Facebook Messenger, or call Monday through Friday 6 AM to 5 PM PT or Saturday and Sunday 7 AM to 4 PM PT.
+You can also contact the support staff via text message or Facebook Messenger, or call Monday through Friday 6 AM to 5 PM PT or Saturday and Sunday 7 AM to 4 PM PT.
 If you reach out via email, someone will get back to you within 24 hours.

-Winc wins this category by a longshot with weekend customer service, text message service and access to help through Facebook Messenger.
+Winc wins this category by a longshot with weekend customer service, text message service, and access to help through Facebook Messenger.
 Firstleaf does have great customer reviews though, so there’s probably just no need to reach them on the weekends!

 OVERALL WINNER: Firstleaf

 Firstleaf wins the battle!
 This newer player in the field won in pricing, delivery, and flexibility.
-Those categories are super important for any good wine club, but the runner up, Winc, put up a good fight.
+Those categories are super important for any good wine club, but the runner-up, Winc, put up a good fight.
 The contenders tied for wine selection, by far the most important category for a wine club subscription, and Winc won for customer service, leaving you assured that no matter which option you pick, you’ll be taken care of.